TheJelmega/prog-lang/design/README.md

 Both the size and alignment of the booleans are defined by their bit-width.
 When used in a bitfield, specific bit-with mentioned above is used.

+Most commonly, `bool` will be the most common version to use, with sized version mainly being used for 2 reasons:
+- `b8` is useful to require booleans to keep a 1 byte width within a bitfield, as `bool` will automatically become a 1-bit value
+- in usecase where a specific bit-width is required, e.g. `b32` as an equivalent to Window's `BOOL`

 #### Character types

 ```